 How to lower your car insurance rates after a no-fault accident?

 While car insurance rates tend to go up after an accident, there are several ways in which you could keep them under control.
 Here are some of the tried-and-tested methods you could employ:

 Bundle your insurance policies: If you insure other belongings with your insurance company, you will almost certainly receive a discount on your car insurance.
 Depending on your insurance provider, your rates will decrease if you cover your home, car, and life with the same company.

-Compare insurance rates: If you feel that your insurer doesn’t have the best car insurance rates in your state, shop around for quotes from several different companies.
+Compare insurance rates: If your insurer doesn’t have the best car insurance rates in your state, shop around for quotes from several companies.
 You can do just that by clicking the banner below.
 Alternatively, you could click on the link to use our car insurance quote tool for free!

 Raise your deductible: Raising your deductible will help you save money on auto insurance.
-Increasing your insurance deductible from $1000 to $1500, for example, can significantly help bring your annual car insurance costs under control.
+Increasing your insurance deductible from $1000 to $1500, for example, can significantly help control your annual car insurance costs.

-Ask for discounts: Being on the lookout for auto insurance discounts offered by your insurer is another approach to lower your auto insurance cost.
+Ask for discounts: Being on the lookout for discounts offered by your insurer is another way to lower your auto insurance cost.
 The best car insurance companies offer some or all of the discounts listed below:

 - Discount for taking a defensive driving course

 - Discount for bundling insurance policies